Why do you want an Interview or Career Coach?

 My WHY is helping people find, develop and use their voice – and tell their story better.
 People like you.

-Imagine you were a car.
-Whichever car you’ve just imagined – I believe it has more gears, more ability, more capacity, more top speed, and more potential… I help people unleash and stretch and push their potential… I help them get into their top gear.
+I help people unleash and stretch and push their potential… I help them get into their top gear.
 Sorry (not sorry) for the car analogy, but I like cars…

 Some people know they have a story but can’t distil it or articulate it.
 Some need help to deliver it.
 Some are amazed at the potency of the overlooked, forgotten stories we unearth together – stories that become a powerful and persuasive part of their storytelling armoury.
-Some people are so busy with the urgent and short term that they miss out on the storytelling arc that is the thread joining up what they do and why they do it.
-Most focus on short-term survival – rather than long-term success.
+Super useful for interviews.

 I love seeing people grow in confidence and volume and impact.

 I love helping people identify and unpack their stories, understand the power and potential of their stories and then deliver those stories in the very best way.
+I REALLY love seeing my clients advance in their careers.

 I love getting messages from my clients telling of the ongoing ripple that follows their speech, presentation or pitch.
+Or interview!
 Standing ovations are very cool – but being able to persuade people and affect long-term change: that is epic.
 I like epic.

 There is no instant silver bullet.
 Career coaching is going on an uneven journey together.
 People need different things at different times for different scenarios from a personal career coach they can trust.
-A personal development coach, a career coach, who gets them, where they are today and where they want to be ... and stretches them as an individual not as a course participant.

 But...
 I am not perfect.
 I am still learning.
+Filtered OUT keeps evolving.

 Fact is… I am not for everyone.
 I am blunt, and I do ask dumb questions, and I do challenge.
 A lot.
 Leaders I have worked with have often told me that they have clarified their thinking by having to explain their “thing” to me.